JamesSkemp/words/content/post/review-mindjack-2011.md

 +++
 title = "Review: MindJack (2011)"
-summary = "Review of MindJack (2011), released for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2012-02-29T20:18:00-06:00"
+description = "Review of MindJack (2011), released for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2012-02-29T20:18:00-06:00"